 Tags for your personas and use cases

-Tags for each feature or product in your catalogue
+Tags for each feature or product in your catalog

 Tags for company goals or metrics

 Organize this tag list into different "buckets" or groups based on topics, types of assets, steps in the process, etc.

 3. Create a tag category and Populate your tags

 4. Meet with your designated "Collection Champs" on tags

-Meet with you designated Collection Champs to help you create a list of tags specific to their Collection or Department in a Guru Card.
+Meet with your designated Collection Champs to help you create a list of tags specific to their Collection or Department in a Guru Card.

 These are the tags that are owned by the primary Authors of this Collection.
 For instance, the Marketing Team creates tags for #Blog or #Competitive Battle Card since these Cards are created by Authors in the Marketing Collection.

 Once you have your list of tags specific to a department or Collection, organize this list into different topics, groups, etc. similar to how we organized the tags in the ALL Team tags.
 Now, create a tag Category in Tag Manager and title it [NAME OF COLLECTION/TEAM] team tags.

 Refer to your Board titles for existing knowledge to help create tags related to broader topics in your Collection.
 Then drill down to create more specific tags that can be layered on these tags.